 There are many different ways to make money through e-commerce.
-You could manufacture products and sell them through your website.
+You could manufacture products and sell them through your website, or an application, and you can learn how to start one here https://doit.software/blog/create-a-shopping-app.
 Or you could set up a dropshipping site and have your suppliers ship items directly to your clients.
-You could decide to sell digital goods as well.
+Decide to sell digital goods as well.

 Speaking of which, you might also want to start researching different platforms that you can use.
 Shopify is one of them, but if you want to sell digital products, you could also use a tool like Magento or WordPress with e-commerce plugins like WooCommerce.

 Shopify can be a great platform, don’t get us wrong, but it has its limitations.
 For one, you won’t be able to move your site from their server no matter how big it gets, so you’ll always be at Shopify’s mercy.
 You will also be limited in your design choices and have to pay a lot of money for extra features.

 WordPress, on the other hand, can be customized as you please.
 This is a better platform if you have some technical experience.
 If you don’t, however, then Shopify might indeed be the best option for you.
 The more you know about these platforms, the less likely you’ll be hit by nasty surprises later down the line as your business is expanding.